If you’re thinking about visiting Costa Rica but not sure when, then bookmark this blog post.

 September and October

-October can be very rainy for most of the country.
+October can be very rainy for most of the country except the Caribbean.
 Common for tropical waves and storms to pass through.

 November